What’s the true cost of a corporate-mined diamond?

 It’s an uncomfortable question.
 No one wants to carry the guilt of the landscapes, habitats, and wildlife whose destruction is not tabulated on your tennis bracelet’s receipt.
 The easiest coping mechanism is to ignore the question – just shrug it off because “it’s not my problem.”
 Or, shrug it off because “there’s nothing I can do about it.”

 Fortunately, unlike our parents’ generation, our generation has a choice.
 We can choose the source of our diamonds.
 We can ask the tough questions about corporate-mined diamonds because we have options.
-We don’t need to shrug-off the true cost of corporate-mined diamonds because we can choose to purchase diamonds extracted from the Earth or forged by American workers and American ingenuity.
+We don’t need to shrug-off the true cost of corporate-mined diamonds because we can choose to purchase diamonds extracted from the Earth or forged in more ethical and industrious ways.

 Forget the guilt for a moment.
 What’s the true cost of a corporate-mined diamond?
 If you do a little digging, there’s a gold mine of information available.
 Or ask an astronaut, because they can literally see open-pit corporate mines from space.